gipsh/epub-to-kindle/README.md

 ./epub-to-kindle -web
 ```

-and the go to http://localhost:8081
+and then open your browser and go to http://localhost:8081

 ### Config

+You have to create your own `config.yml` based on the `config.example`

-On the `config.yml` put your SMTP credentials and make shure the
+Then put your SMTP credentials and make shure the

 path to `ebook-convert` binary is right for your platform